 Mind maps have become a more powerful tool with the developing technologies.
 Now the tools that we can create mind maps, are much more appealing with their bright colors, flexibility and the ability to use different multimedia.

-Here are some of the mind mapping tools that engage your students more in their own learning.
+Here are some of the mind mapping tools to engage your students more in their own learning.

-MindMeister is an online and an easy-to use mind mapping tool that allows you to create online mind maps easily and quickly.
+MindMeister is an online and an easy-to use mind mapping tool that you can create online mind maps easily and quickly.
 You can also work with others to create a mind map.
 You can add notes, links, attachments, tasks, assign due dates and responsibilities.